patelmeet1009/soldpress/readme.txt

 **Templates**

 SoldPress uses a basic template enginge to render html output.
-A SoldPress template is simply a text file contains variables, which get replaced with values when the template is evaluated.
-The template engine is based soley on heredoc syntax.
+A SoldPress template is a text file that contains variables, which get replaced with values when the template is evaluated.
+The template engine is based on heredoc syntax.

 The general syntax is `${$rets['ListPrice']}`.